earthly/earthly/docs/earth-command/earth-command.md

 Also available as an env var setting: `EARTHLY_BUILDKIT_IMAGE=<bk-image>`.

 Instructs earth to use an alternate image for buildkitd.
 The default image used is `earthly/buildkitd:<earth-version>`.

+##### `--no-loop-device`

+Also available as an env var setting: `EARTHLY_NO_LOOP_DEVICE=true`.

+Disables the use of a loop device for storing the cache.
+By default, Earthly uses a file mounted as a loop device, so that it can control the type of filesystem used for the cache, in order to ensure that overlayfs can be mounted on top of it.
+If you are already using a filesystem compatible with overlayfs, then you can disable the loop device.

 ## earth prune